dicepencilpaper/864-System/README.md

 # The 864 Hack - My version of the 864 System

 As an open source tabletop RPG, I was intrigued by this idea when I saw the discussion on Twitter.
-This fork of Kerc's original reflects my idea
+This fork of Kerc's original reflects my ideas.
+To track changes, I have added a change log file.

-Changelog:

 ## 864 System - An open source tabletop RPG